pkhcan/FizzBuzz/README.md

 # CSC207 Week 1 Lab Activity #1: Fizz Buzz
 Let's start off our exploration of Java with a classic programming challenge, Fizz Buzz!

-My name is parmis by the way!
+My name is parmis by the way!!!

 But first, let's get you your own copy of this codebase to work with.